stephanepechard/jeroboam/README.md

 **Jeroboam** is a photo gallery creator, leaving your pictures where they are.
 No need to upload them and make a redondant copy as usual gallery software do.
 With a single script, create your own gallery in one call.
+Should work flawlessly under Linux and Mac OS, use Windows at your own risks.

 # Usage